CarlosSprekelsen/CameraRecorder/mediamtx-camera-service-go/docs/api/json_rpc_methods.md

 ## Authentication & Authorization

-**CRITICAL SECURITY NOTE**: All API methods require authentication and proper role-based authorization.
+**CRITICAL SECURITY NOTE**: Most API methods require authentication and proper role-based authorization.
+The `ping` method is the only exception for connectivity testing.

 ### Authentication Methods